Stock market today: Asian shares track Wall Street's slump after Fed says rates may stay high in '24

 Shares of electronics and energy giant Toshiba Corp. gained 0.2% Thursday after it announced that a 2 trillion yen ($14 billion) tender offer for the troubled electronics and energy giant by a Japanese consortium has been completed, clearing the way for it to be delisted.

-New Zealand’s benchmark stock index edged 0.1% higher.
+New Zealand’s benchmark stock index fell less than 0.1%.
 Figures released Thursday by Statistics New Zealand indicated the economy expanded at a 3.2% annual pace in the April-June quarter.
 In quarterly terms, GDP rose by 0.9% .
 Finance Minister Grant Robertson said the economy was turning a corner and growing at twice the rate predicted by economists.

 Wednesday on Wall Street, the S&P 500 fell 0.9% to 4,402.20.
 The Dow Jones Industrial Average 0.2% to 34,440.88 and the Nasdaq composite dropped 1.5% to 13,469.13.